privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/contracts.md

 ## MessageProcessor

 This contract is used to prepare parameters for the zk-SNARK circuits as well as for verifying proofs.
 It should be deployed alongside MACI and ownership assigned to the coordinator.
-It will process message by batch due to large size of messages.
+It will process messages in batches, to increase performance and stay within the block gas limit.
 After it finishes processing, the sbCommitment will be used for Tally and Subsidy contracts.

 ## Tally